truthcoin/www.truthcoin.info/_posts/2018-09-11-expensive-privacy.md

 ### E. The Pretext

-One of mankinds most powerful technological innovations is the **pretext** -- a fake-but-irrefutable justification for doing something.
+One of mankind's most powerful technological innovations is the **pretext** -- a justification for doing something that is fake, but irrefutable.
 Pretexts act as a kind of "social shield" or "social encryption" that one can hide behind.
 Specifically, you can hide your *motivations*.
 Your **secret** motivations.

 For example, imagine that Teenager 1 ("Alice") wants to spend more time with Teenager 2 ("Bob").
 So Alice decides to join a drama club that Bob is in.
-While doing so, Alice will attempt to attribute her behavior to the non-Bob attributes of the club.
+While doing so, Alice will misdirect the audience's attention, to the non-Bob attributes of the club.
 In other words, she is sure to remark loudly that she loves acting (etc).
-And Alice will fool a few people with this ruse.
+And Alice may fool a few people with this ruse.
 But, much more importantly, Alice's claim [of interest in drama, vs an interest in Bob] *cannot be easily [dis]proven* by anyone.
 And therefore most people will be *disinterested* in the claim's truth or falsehood.
 Mission accomplished!

 In fact, even those who are nearly certain that it is a lie (for example: Alice's rivals, or long-time members of the drama club), cannot prove their knowledge to anyone else, without appearing to be suspicious or dark-minded themselves.
 And so even the suspicious people are forced to self-censor their suspicion.
 The fact that Alice is up to something, goes un-discussed.
 (At least, not openly.)